issam2312/repo/README.md

    <pre><code>
    git rebase base_name main
    </code></pre>
+   Assume the following history exists and the current branch is "fix":
+        C--D--E      fix
+       /
+   A--B--F--G        main
+From this point, the result of either of the following commands: git rebase main fix git rebase main (when already on the fix branch)

+   would be:

+              K--L--M      fix
+             /
+   A--B--F--G               main

 7. **Make a pull request.**
 8. **Make rebase from base branch**
 7. **Merge the feature branch in the base branch**